 Employees are more likely to listen to their peers at work than the HR department.
-Leverage certain key employees to be social influencers in the workplace so that they can exercise harassment prevention efforts to create a safer and more positive work environment.
+Leverage certain key employees to be social influencers in the workplace to exercise harassment prevention efforts to create a safer and more positive work environment.
 Employees will be more likely to govern each other than to have a higher-up constantly looking over their shoulders.

-If no action is taken when incidences are reported, then employees are going to feel like they’re not heard.
-Take swift action as soon as possible, especially when it comes to investigating the matter and imposing consequences for misbehavior.
+If no action is taken when incidents are reported, employees will feel like they aren’t heard.
+Take swift action as soon as possible, especially when investigating the matter and imposing consequences for misbehaviour.

-By putting these preventative strategies to work, you can minimize and prevent sexual harassment in the workplace and foster a culture that is both respectful and supportive.
+By putting these preventative strategies to work, you can minimise and prevent sexual harassment in the workplace and foster a culture that is both respectful and supportive.